Search the Graduate POS Manual

 1.7.2 Applications for teaching assistantships, reassignments, or extensions of support eligibility

 During admission consideration

-During the admission application process, students are considered and evaluated for teaching assistantship support if they indicated on the Admissions Office online application that they wanted to be considered for teaching and/or research assistantship opportunities.
+During the admission application process, students are considered and evaluated for teaching assistantship support if they indicate on the Admissions Office online application they want to be considered for teaching and/or research assistantship opportunities.

 Currently enrolled students

 If you are interested in a teaching assistantship, watch for the call for applications announced by the Graduate Program Staff Assistant and review the Deadlines website for more information and specific details about applying.
 The application deadline for consideration is February 15 each year.
 You will be responsible for submitting required assistantship application materials and updating your graduate file.
 Applications are generally decided upon in April.
 Applications for new assistantships from both current and incoming students are read simultaneously by the Graduate Assistantship Selection Committee with final decisions pending confirmation of funding availability.

 If, during the admission application process, you were not awarded an assistantship or you did not request consideration for an assistantship, you can apply and be considered for an assistantship.
 Teaching assistantship opportunities only begin in the fall semester.

 If you are currently teaching for a particular program to which you were assigned (i.e., ISUComm Foundation Courses, Speech Communication, English as a Second Language) and you wish to be reassigned to teach in one of the other programs, you must submit a reassignment request and be approved to teach in the new program.
 Applications for reassignment will not be decided upon until sometime in April.

 TA extension of support eligibility (PhD students only)